 Teaches Adult Ballet, Yoga & Conditioning

 Jillian Godwin began dance training in Indianapolis at Dance Magic Performing Arts Center and graduated from Broad Ripple High School, Center for the Performing and Visual Arts.
 She has also trained at Chautauqua Institution School of Dance in Chautauqua, New York, and American Ballet Theatre’s Summer Intensive in Detroit.
 Jillian attended River North Chicago Dance Company’s summer intensive in 2010 and 2012, where she was accepted on scholarship.
 She trained with Frank Chavez, Sara Bibik, and Laura Wade.
 Most recently, she was named one of Indy's top ten most intriguing artists in 2012.
 She also had the honor of sharing the stage with Michael Feinstein, Liza Minnelli, and Rita Moreno at the 2013 Encore Awards Celebration held at the Palladium.
-Jillian's mother Donna, even in spirit, continues to feed her drive and passion for art, as well as her father Gregory, the DK family and David H. This is Jillian’s 14th DK season.
+She has also spent time at the Graham School in NYC in 2015 and 2016 on scholarship during their winter intensives.
+Jillian's mother Donna, even in spirit, continues to feed her drive and passion for art, as well as her father Gregory, the DK family and David H. This is Jillian’s 15th DK season.